 Tip: Despite the name, these actions occur only when the WaveScan criteria are met, not with every acquisition trigger.
 Pulse AUX Output will send a pulse over the AUX Out connector.
-Print Screen will execute whatever you have configured on the Print dialog.
-User Action will execute whatever action you have configured for the Save/User button.

 7. Restart acquisition.

 Scan Modes

 The Scan Mode determines the type of search to be performed.
 Select the Mode along with the Source trace to be searched on the main WaveScan dialog.
 For each mode, different controls appear on the WaveScan dialog, providing additional inputs to the search criteria.
 Make the appropriate entries in these fields before starting the search.